cmangos/classic-db/README.md

 ------------
 You are welcome to contribute to this database project.
 There are three main ways of contributing.
 Choose the one fitting your skills.

-1. Open a ticket/issue on the [database issue tracker][15] on GitHub.
+1. Open a ticket/issue on [CMaNGOS issue tracker][15] on GitHub.
 Describe the issue as accurately as possible, how things currently are, how things should be instead.
 Example: "NPC Mighty Skeleton in Western Plaguelands does not wield its weapon.
 It should have a sword.".
 You can improve your issue report by giving the ID/entry of the creature, object, quest, spell... it helps developers to find quickly where is the problem.
 In-game GM commands like `.guid`, `.lookup quest (or creature, spell, object)`, `.gobject near (or target)` are great to get those informations
 2. If you have SQL knowledge you can also open a ticket/issue and provide a fix, even partial.
 To help you to understand the DB structure, have a look a the [wiki page][16] or feel free to ask developers in the issue report.
 You can also try to fix currently open issues
 3. Make a pull request.
 If you feel like [cloning the database repository][17], you can test your own fixes and [do a pull request][18] that will be reviewed and discussed with you before merging